bsmith89/midas2-wiki/Home.md

 Users can set the `--num_cores` to the number of physical cores to use: e.g.
 `--num_cores 16`.

-And all MIDAS2 analysis can print out the full help message and exit by `-h` or `--help`.
+And all MIDAS 2.0 analysis can print out the full help message and exit by `-h` or `--help`.

 ## Input files